14 September, 2017

 From birth, the immune system must learn what is safe and what is dangerous for our body.
 It must learn to mount a response to attack foreign agents such as viruses and bacteria when these enter the body, meanwhile it must acknowledge and ignore foodstuffs when these are ingested.
 The problem is that sometimes the immune system gets it wrong and an allergy ensues.

 The body can potentially react to any food but there are 9 food types in particular that cause more than 90% of food allergies in Australia.
 These include; eggs, cow’s milk, soy, peanuts, tree nuts, sesame, wheat, fish and shellfish.
-Many children will out grow allergies to egg, milk, soy and wheat, but peanut, tree nut, fish and shellfish allergies often persist throughout life.
-Visit this website to know the answer to “can dogs eat eggshells?”.
+Many children will out grow allergies to egg, milk, soy and wheat, but peanut, tree nut, fish and shellfish allergies can persist throughout life.

 Allergic reactions vary in severity from mild rashes to life threatening anaphylaxis, a systemic (whole body) reaction that causes a dangerous drop in blood pressure and airway swelling resulting in difficulty breathing and loss of consciousness.